Guide to Gwinnett

 Eddie Owen Presents

-Eddie Owen Presents (EOP) at the Red Clay Theatre is owned by Eddie Owen himself.
+Eddie Owen Presents (EOP) at the Red Clay Theatre is owned by local legend Eddie Owen himself.
 Eddie has helped several super stars reach stardom, including John Mayer, The Indigo Girls and Sugarland.

 You can experience all types of musical events at EOP, including album release parties, holiday themed concerts and big band performances.
-If you want to hear something really neat and support local talent, be sure to check out one of their Songwriter's Open Mic Nights.
+If you want to hear something new and support local talent, be sure to check out one of their Songwriter's Open Mic Nights.

 37 Main - A Rock Cafe